 4 Steps to Declutter Your Kitchen

-Depending on how bad your kitchen is, get ready for some pretty satisfying work.
-It’s a lot and not easy, but there’s something about transforming a messy and confusing kitchen to a fresh and organized one.
+Regardless of how badly your kitchen needs to be decluttered, you can quickly transform a messy and confusing kitchen to a fresh and organized one by setting a 30-minute timer to get started.
 Even if your kitchen is only somewhat untidy but you’re starting to avoid spending time in there, just a bit of organization in your kitchen can make a big difference.

 1. Gather Your Supplies